rutherford-nj/www.rutherfordboronj.com/departments/borough-clerk/election-voter-info.md

 For up-to-date election information, please follow Bergen County's official elections related X (Twitter) account [@electionsclerk](https://twitter.com/electionsclerk)

 [**Learn More About The Three Ways to Vote in Bergen County - Vote By Mail, In-Person Early & Election Day**](https://nj.gov/state/elections/vote-how-to.shtml)

-# PRIMARY ELECTION Tuesday, June 4, 2024 6:00 a.m. - 8:00 p.m.

 [**Important Election Dates Schedule**](https://storage.googleapis.com/static.rutherford-nj.com/borough-clerk/election-info/Gen%202023.pdf)

-Timeline for June 4, 2024 General Election

-**May 14, 2024** – Voter Registration Deadline

-**May 29, 30, 31, June 1, 2, 2024** – Early Voting

 Voter Instructional Videos in three languages available on the Superintendent of Elections webpage:
 [https://www.co.bergen.nj.us/superintendent-of-elections-temp/new-voter-instruction-videos](https://www.co.bergen.nj.us/superintendent-of-elections-temp/new-voter-instruction-videos)

-The Official Mail-In Ballots for the June Primary have been mailed out to voters with Active Vote By Mail Requests.
-Only voters with active vote by mail requests will receive their ballot.
-Voters with active requests who do not receive their ballot by May 2, 2024 should call the County at 201-336-7020 to request a duplicate.
-The Deadline for the County to receive Vote by Mail Applications for this Election is May 28, 2024.

-The deadline to register to vote for this Election is Tuesday, May 14, 2024.
-The Borough Clerk’s office will be opened from 8:30 a.m. to 9:00 p.m. on the 14th for those wishing to register that day.
-Per State Law, to vote in the Primary Election, a voter must vote for the party of which they are registered.
-If you are currently registered as an Unaffiliated Voter, commonly referred to as an Independent, you must declare yourself a member of either the Democratic or Republican Party.
-You can declare your Party in-person at the polls on Election Day or during Early Voting.

-Any resident may register to vote in the Borough Clerk's Office in Borough Hall at 176 Park Avenue during regular office hours of 8:30 a.m. to 4:30 p.m.
-Monday through Friday.
-You may also call and request a form be mailed to you or go to the County Website: www.bergencountyclerk.org.
-All residents are reminded of the following to ensure their voting privilege: You must re-register if you have not voted in any election for four consecutive years, have changed your address or changed your name.

-Please call us at 460-3001 if you have any questions.

-Margaret Scanlon, Borough Clerk